mikeybanez/react-quiz-maker/README.md

 - There is a `.node-version` file that specifies I'm using Node 22.20.0; this is used together with `fnm` for easy Node version switching when you `cd` into `frontend/`, but you can just directly install Node 22 on your machine without having to install a version switcher. (`fnm` also added the `packageManager` value as `npm@11.6.1`).

+The `.env` file is committed to this repository as this is for demo purposes only.

 To run the frontend, just do `npm run dev`.
 To test the production version of the frontend, first do `npm run build` and then `npm run preview`.